VOLTTRON/volttron/services/core/PlatformDriver/platform_driver/interfaces/modbus_tk/tests/README.rst

 ------------------------------
 Regression test for modbus_tk interface with tcp transport:

-- Build master driver agent and define write_single_registers driver config and register csv set with the additional feature write_multiple_registers = false (it means write single register with modbus function code 06)
+- Build platform driver agent and define write_single_registers driver config and register csv set with the additional feature write_multiple_registers = false (it means write single register with modbus function code 06)
 - With the set-up server running, do regression test on set_point, get_point, scrape_all, revert_point,
 and revert_device for the driver